Daniel-Liu-c0deb0t/ANTISEQUENCE/README.md

 # ANTISEQUENCE
-Rust library for processing sequencing reads.
+Rust dataflow library for processing sequencing reads.

-*Work in progress!
-Very early stages of the project.*
+*Work in progress!*

 ## Goals
 * Robust, flexible, and actually universal primitives for manipulating raw DNA/RNA sequences from fastq files
-* Blazing fast and scalable implementation using SIMD and CPU parallelization
+* Easily define dataflow graphs of read processing operations
-* Simple interface allowing anyone (even non-Rustaceans) to pick up and use
+* Blazing fast and scalable implementation using SIMD parallelization and multithreading
 * Extensible with custom Rust code and embeddable into existing pipelines

 ANTISEQUENCE should enable you to build robust, efficient, and production-ready pipeline for your custom sequencing data.